-Having a crowdfunding campaign strategy is vital to launching a successful campaign and your social media is a key factor when trying to raise awareness.
+Having a crowdfunding campaign strategy is important to launching a successful campaign and your social media is a key factor when trying to raise awareness.
 It’s changed the way human beings relate to one another.
 One thing’s certain, if you want crowdfunding success, you’ll need to use it well.

-Don’t flood Social Media
+Social Media for Crowdfunding: Don’t flood Social Media

 You want your fans to feel valued, not feel annoyed or like they’re being pushed into something.
 The balance here is quite delicate, but there’s a sweet spot.
 Generally, you’ll want to post on Facebook once per day and twitter 4 times per day.
 Instagram is similar but depends on how much visual content you have.

-What should you look to post?
+Social Media for Crowdfunding: What should you look to post?

 Firstly you want to prepare your followers for your upcoming campaign.
 There are multiple ways to do this, from a countdown to a photograph of your team waiting to press the launch button.

 Secondly, to make sure your campaign launches with a blast, we’d recommend a great, engaging pitch video.
 Find out more about how to make one here [link] The hope is for your first tier and second tier crowds to share it, so you can generate a third tier crowd.